unrulybeardo/saist/README.md

 Partitions: sda1 is root, sda2 is swap, sda3 is home.

-The passwords are set as "test" or "first" for root and jeff.
+The passwords are set as "test" for root and jeff.

 READ the scripts to assure yourself all is ok.
 If you're unsure, please don't run them.